Re-ViLM: Retrieval-Augmented Visual Language Model for Zero and Few-Shot Image Captioning: Re-ViLM Architecture

 \subsection{Multimodal Retriever}

-Our Multimodal Retriever consists of three steps: (1) building the database, (2) retrieval and (3) filtering. \paragraph{Building Database.} The retrieval database is built upon a image-text paired dataset and is structured as a key-value map, where the keys are CLIP ViT-B/32 image embeddings for images, and the values are the corresponding text descriptions.
+\paragraph{Building Database.} The retrieval database is built upon a image-text paired dataset and is structured as a key-value map, where the keys are CLIP ViT-B/32 image embeddings, and the values are the corresponding text descriptions.
 The database is indexed by Faiss library~\citep{johnson2019billion}.

 \textbf{Retrieval\quad} Given an input query image $I$, we perform $k$-nearest neighbor retrieval with cosine similarity of embeddings between query image and database images.\footnote{We also tried to use embeddings of query image and database captions with the same CLIP model, and the empirical results are very similar.} The retrieval results are denoted as $\mathcal{R}(I) = \{(i_1, c_1), \cdots, (i_k, c_k)\}$, where $i_j$ and $c_j$ with $j\in [1, k]$ represents the retrieved image and caption, respectively.